raestrada/MonGone/README.md

 Visit the [MonGone Home Page](https://raestrada.github.io/mongone/) for more information.

+## 🚨 Warning: Please Read Carefully
+MonGone is currently in an experimental phase.
+The report generation features are safe to use, but **please exercise caution** with optimization actions, especially those involving **deletion** or resource scaling.
+Make sure you understand the tool thoroughly and verify your MongoDB setup carefully before executing any optimization commands.

 ## Key Features
 - 🚒 **Effortless Installation**: Get MonGone up and running in seconds with `pipx`.
 - 🚀 **Zero to Optimal**: Detect and manage unused MongoDB clusters and databases, scaling them to zero or removing them entirely.